Hedwig and the Angry Inch (musical): Song covers

 In 2003, Chris Slusarenko's Off Records released an album called Wig in a Box, a charity tribute album which also included new material adding to the mythology of Hedwig.
 Performers included Frank Black and The Breeders.
 Slusarenko said that he fielded questions from Kim Deal of The Breeders about Black, her former bandmate in The Pixies, with whom she'd had limited conversation since the band's breakup in 1993.
 They made contact soon after, and Pixies reunited the following spring.
-Other bands who participated in "Wig in a Box" were Yo La Tengo featuring Yoko Ono, Sleater-Kinney featuring Fred Schneider (of The B-52's), Jonathan Richman, Rufus Wainwright, Polyphonic Spree, Spoon, Imperial Teen, Bob Mould, Cyndi Lauper with The Minus Five (featuring Peter Buck of R.E.M.), The Bens (Ben Folds, Ben Lee and Ben Kweller), They Might Be Giants and Robyn Hitchcock.
+Other bands who participated in "Wig in a Box" were Yo La Tengo featuring Yoko Ono, Sleater-Kinney featuring Fred Schneider (of The B-52's), Jonathan Richman, Rufus Wainwright, Polyphonic Spree, Spoon, Imperial Teen, Bob Mould, Cyndi Lauper with The Minus Five (featuring Peter Buck of R.E.M.), The Bens (Ben Folds, Ben Lee and Ben Kweller), They Might Be Giants, and Robyn Hitchcock.
 Trask and Mitchell completed an unfinished Tommy Gnosis song (left over from the musical's development days) called "Milford Lake" (sung by Mitchell) and included it.
 The CD also features comedian Stephen Colbert reciting the spoken introduction to Tear Me Down.
 The profits of this album benefitted The Hetrick-Martin Institute, home of the Harvey Milk High School, a New York City public school for gay, lesbian, bisexual, transgender and questioning youth who have experienced discrimination and violence in other public schools or at home and are at risk of not completing their secondary education.

-"Follow My Voice: With the Music of Hedwig", a documentary about the making of the "Wig in a Box" benefit cd, profiled students from the Harvey Milk School.
+"Follow My Voice: With the Music of Hedwig", a documentary about the making of the "Wig in a Box" benefit CD, profiled students from the Harvey Milk School.
 It was directed by Katherine Linton and produced by the Sundance Channel and is now available on DVD.

 The gothic metal band Type O Negative covered "Angry Inch" on their 2003 album Life Is Killing Me.

 Meat Loaf covered "Tear Me Down" that same year on his album Couldn't Have Said It Better, modifying some of the lyrics (notably the spoken section about the Berlin Wall) so that the song is instead about Texas and Meat Loaf's own life.

 One of the bonus tracks of Damn Skippy, "Pirate In A Box" by Lemon Demon, is a parody of Wig In a Box.

 Ben Jelen covered Hedwig's version of "Wicked Little Town" on his 2004 album Give It All Away.

-Future Kings of Spain covered "Angry Inch" for the b-side of their 2003 single, "Hanging Around".
+Future Kings of Spain covered "Angry Inch" for the B-side of their 2003 single, "Hanging Around".

 The Brazilian glam band Star 61 covered "Angry Inch" with lyrics in Portuguese (Polegada Irada) for their first 2005 demo album.

 Dar Williams, who is a college friend of composer Stephen Trask, covered "Midnight Radio" on her 2008 album Promised Land.

 Constantine Maroulis covered "Midnight Radio" on his debut solo album, Constantine, in 2007.

+Underthings covered "Midnight Radio" on their 2012 album Beautiful Grotesque.